rjeannelas/CitiBike_Tableau/README.md

 You are responsible for overseeing the largest bike-sharing program in the United States.
 You have to generate regular reports for city officials looking to publicize and improve the city program.

 Since 2013, the Citi Bike program has implemented a robust infrastructure for collecting data on the program's utilization.
-Each month, bike data is collected, organized, and made public on the Citi Bike DataLinks to an external site. webpage.
+Each month, bike data is collected, organized, and made public on the Citi Bike DataLinks to an external site.

 While the data has been regularly updated, the team has yet to implement a dashboard or sophisticated reporting process.
 Build a set of data reports to provide the answers for any questions the City officials may have.

+### TIMESPAN: 03/2022 - 03/2023

 ## Instructions
 Aggregate the data found in the Citi Bike Trip History Logs and find two unexpected phenomena.